charleezychang/obs-notes/React/Hooks.md

 - Since it uses the children props pattern, it does not re-render all children, but rather only the components that consume the context
 - Consider using [[Zustand]] if the context has a lot of states and various components consume different states from the context for selectivity
 - You can use context inside another context provided that the providers are nested properly
-- Data Wrapper Pattern - wrap component in a wrapper component to
+- Data Wrapper Pattern - wrap component in a wrapper component if need to avoid re-rendering a parent component that is caused by a change in state
 - Using useMemo for the provider values if needed
 ```tsx
 import { createContext, useContext, useState } from "react";